ibdgc/idhub/docs/for-data-curators/index.md

 # For Data Curators

-This section provides guides and documentation for data curators who are responsible for preparing, validating, and loading data into IDHub.
+This section provides guides and documentation for data curators who are responsible for preparing, validating, and loading data into IDhub.

 Here you will find: